ustwo/US2MapperKit/README.md

 ```
 public protocol US2TransformerProtocol {
-    func transformValues(inputValues : [AnyObject]?) -> AnyObject?
+    func transformValues(inputValues : Dictionary<String, AnyObject>?) -> AnyObject?
 }
 ```

-Transformations are great approach, especially for Date transforms by reusing the NSDateFormatter, and possibly creating attributed string and reusing NSMutableParagraphStyles.
-Let's observe a response with a simple user object below/
+Transformations are great approach, especially for Date transforms by reusing the NSDateFormatter, and possibly creating attributed strings by reusing NSMutableParagraphStyles.
+Let's observe a response with a simple user object below.

 **Response Dictionary**